 E-mail address firstname.lastname@example.org

-Directions: The Hollies is situated on the B5065 half a mile from the junction with the A49, just south of Whitchurch.
+Directions: The Hollies is situated on the B5065 half a mile south of the junction with the A49, between Shrewsbury and Whitchurch.